nalinbhardwaj/zordle/README.md

 While I've already mentioned some details of the idea of regions before, a lot of the Halo 2 library is the wrapping of these regions into tight APIs that reduce programmer overhead.
 Besides regions that act as locality constructions in the spreadsheet, another accompanying concept introduced by the Halo 2 API is that of **rotation**.
 Imagine that you are *processing* the spreadsheet row by row, top to bottom.
 The rotation is just a way to express a row relative to the current row.
 So the current row is the current "rotation" in this sequential process, the row just above is the "-1" (or "previous") rotation and so on and so forth.

+Now, let's pick off of our circuit design in the previous section and use the Halo 2 library to codify it:

+First, let's make a list of constraints/checks we'll want to add to the spreadsheet:

+- The first row (containing the guess) should be an english word (this'll take a lookup check) and we should additionally constrain that the hash of the guess matches the letters in the other columns.
+- The second row has no checks
+- The third row should check the difference of the corresponding spot on the first two rows matches the difference expressed at this row.
+- The fourth row should check that the spots take value 1 only if the row above is zero.
+This is a rather complicated check - the Halo 2 API allows for a weak abstraction known as a "chip" that allows you to compose smaller subchecks a bit more easily.
+A chip is really just a fancy word for a "sub" circuit setting up its own gates and witness assignment and being "callable" from a larger circuit.
+- Finally the final row simply needs to check if this spot is 1, the third row must be 0 or if it is 0, the fourth row must be 1.

+Now, instantiation and filling in the witness is simply a matter of inputting values according to the mentioned rules.

+Ultimately, we have a clean 5 row, 7 column region that asserts everything necessary for one guess.
+We just repeat 6 of these for each of the possible user guesses to obtain our entire circuit!

 Some other miscellanous notes/thoughts about the Halo 2 API I couldn't fit elsewhere: